Offutt Air Force Base: History

-Offutt AFB is named in honor of First Lieutenant Jarvis Jennes Offutt (26 October 1894 – 13 August 1918).
+Offutt AFB is named in honor of First Lieutenant Jarvis Jenness Offutt (26 October 1894 – 13 August 1918).
 The first native of Omaha to become a casualty in World War I, Lieutenant Offutt died of injuries sustained when his SE-5 fighter crashed during a training flight near Valheureux, France.
-The airfield portion of Fort Crook was designated Offutt Field on 10 May 1924.
+The airfield portion of Fort Crook was designated Offutt Field on 6 May 1924.

 Fort Crook

 Offutt's history began with the commissioning by the War Department in 1890 of Fort Crook.
 Located some 10 miles south of Omaha and two miles west of the Missouri River, the fort was constructed between 1894 and 1896.
-The fort's namesake was Major General George Crook, a Civil War veteran and Indian fighter.
+The fort's namesake was Major General George Crook, a veteran of the Civil War and Indian Wars.

 It was first used as a dispatch point for Indian conflicts on the Great Plains.
 Troops from Fort Crook fought during the Spanish–American War when the 22nd Regiment under Charles A. Wikoff was dispatched to Cuba.
 The regiment suffered heavy casualties in the Battle of El Caney.
 Only 165 of the 513 regiment members survived with most succumbing to tropical diseases after the battle.

 The oldest surviving portion of Fort Crook is the parade grounds and surrounding red brick buildings that were constructed between 1894 and 1896.
-These structures are still in active use today as squadron headquarters, living quarters for high-ranking generals (Generals Row), and Nebraska's oldest operational jail.
+These structures are still in active use today as squadron headquarters, living quarters for high-ranking generals (Generals’ Row), and Nebraska's oldest operational jail.

 Offutt Field

-In 1918, the 61st Balloon Company of the Army Air Corps was assigned to Fort Crook at the close of World War I, which performed combat reconnaissance training.
-In the spring of 1921, the plowing, leveling, and seeding of 260 acres of land at Fort Crook created an airfield suitable for frequent takeoffs and landings and as a refueling stop for mail and transcontinental flights.
-The first permanent aircraft hangars were completed in 1921.
+In 1918, the 61st Balloon Company of the Army Air Corps, which performed combat reconnaissance training, was assigned to Fort Crook at the close of World War I. In the spring of 1921, the plowing, leveling, and seeding of 260 acres of land at Fort Crook created a grass airfield suitable for frequent takeoffs and landings and as a refueling stop for Post Office Department airmail flights and transcontinental flights.
+The first permanent aircraft hangars were also completed in 1921.
 Other known organizations assigned to the field were the 74th Balloon Company in November 1918; 60th Balloon Company in December 1918.

+A small detachment of enlisted men (detached service) from Marshall Field and Fort Riley, Kansas, constituted the only regular military presence on the field between 1935 and 1940.
 On 6 May 1924, the airfield was officially named "Offutt Field".
-The field accommodated interim reserve flying training and regular Post Office Department airmail flights during the 1920s and 1930s; a small detachment of enlisted men (detached service) from Marshall Field and Fort Riley, Kansas, constituted the only military presence on the field between 1935 and 1940.
+During the 1920s and 1930s, the field was used for inactive training period meetings by personnel of the 314th Observation Squadron, 89th Division, one of the few Organized Reserve flying squadrons that actually possessed facilities, equipment, and aircraft; the pilots conducted annual training at either Marshall Field, Fort Riley, Kansas, or Richards Field, Kansas City, Missouri.
+The squadron was inactivated on 2 October 1939 by relief of personnel, and disbanded on 31 May 1942.